emmercm/igir/docs/commands.md

 # Commands

 Igir takes actions based on commands you specify.
-Each command has a clear input and output, and Igir will never take surprise actions you did not specify.
+Each command has a clear input and output, and Igir will never take surprise actions you did not specify (see the [guiding principles](guiding-principles.md)).
 Multiple commands can (and will likely) be specified at once.

 !!! tip